FoundationDB: History

-FoundationDB, headquartered in Vienna, VA, was started in 2009 by Nick Lavezzo, Dave Rosenthal, and Dave Scherer, drawing on their experience in executive and technology roles at their previous company, Visual Sciences.
+FoundationDB, headquartered in Vienna, Virginia, was started in 2009 by Nick Lavezzo, Dave Rosenthal, and Dave Scherer, drawing on their experience in executive and technology roles at their previous company, Visual Sciences.

 In March 2015 the FoundationDB Community site was updated to state that the company had changed directions and would no longer be offering downloads of its product.
 The company was acquired by Apple Inc., which was confirmed March 25, 2015.

 On April 19, 2018, Apple open sourced the software, releasing it under the Apache 2.0 license.